This article has links to products and services we love, which we may make commission from.

 Warm up with a toasted gourmet marshmallow the size of your palm plopped into a warm pool of hot chocolate.

-There are also packs of marshmallows available at the shop in Bonnington (14 Rodney Street).
+Packed marshmallows are also available at the shop in Bonnington (14 Rodney Street).

 Highly recommend 10/10!